[ Printer Friendly Version ] [ Report Abuse ]

 "You look hideous."

-Fred gave a bark of laughter that he promptly turned into a cough.
-Mr. Potter, smiling, slipped out of the room after tossing a half-knowing, half-apologetic look my way.
+Fred let out a bark of laughter that he turned into a hasty cough.

 "I mean, just look at yourself, Aggy," Dom cried, obviously extremely distraught over the current state of my appearance.
 Her manicured fingers fumbled inside her handbag until she whipped out a pink plastic compact, snapping it open and shoving its mirror in front of my nose.